cloudogu/dogu-development-docs/docs/core/compendium_en.md

 Deprecated: The Cloudogu EcoSystem does not facilitate the logo URI.
 It is a candidate for removal.
 Other options of representing a tool or application can be:

 - embed the logo in the dogu's Git repository (if public)
-- provide the logo in the dogu UI (if the dogu provides one)
+- provide the logo in to dogu UI (if the dogu provides one)

 ### URL